 The GTNETx2 card, the RTDS Simulator’s network interface card, provides an interface to external equipment via various Ethernet-based communication protocols, including MODBUS, TCP/UDP, IEC 61850 GOOSE and Sampled Values, DNP3, IEC 60870-5-104, and synchrophasor data.

-GTNETx2 Network Interface Card
+GTNETX2 Network Interface Card

-GTFPGA UNIT: MULTI-FUNCTION AUXILIARY SIMULATION HARDWARE
+GTSOC V2: MULTI-FUNCTION AUXILIARY SIMULATION HARDWARE

 - Modular Multilevel Converter (MMC) simulation for HVDC and FACTS

-- IEC 61850-9-2/61869-9 Sampled Values (SV) streaming
+- IEC 61850-9-2/61869-9 Sampled Values (SV) streamings

 - Generic Power Electronics Solver for custom-topology converters